For information 410.787.4000

 Please note that the mandatory data reported to each of these sites may be different, resulting in different scores and ratings, and may measure different time periods.

-July 2012: Delmarva Foundation for Medical Care, the Medicare Quality Improvement Organization for Maryland, has awarded the 2012 Delmarva Foundation Excellence Award for Quality Improvement to Baltimore Washington Medical Center (BWMC).
+July 2012: Delmarva Foundation for Medical Care, the Medicare Quality Improvement Organization for Maryland, awarded the 2012 Delmarva Foundation Excellence Award for Quality Improvement to UM Baltimore Washington Medical Center.
 The award honors individual hospitals that excel in patient safety and quality improvement.
 To receive the Delmarva Foundation Excellence Award, the hospital must meet specific performance improvement criteria on 18 measures in four national inpatient clinical areas: acute myocardial infarction (heart attack), heart failure, surgical care improvement and pneumonia.

 In its 74th year, CareFirst, an independent licensee of the Blue Cross and Blue Shield Association, is a not-for-profit health care organization which, through its affiliates and subsidiaries, offers a comprehensive portfolio of health insurance products and administrative services to 3.4 million individuals and groups in Maryland, the District of Columbia and Northern Virginia.
 Through its CareFirst Commitment initiative and other public mission activities, CareFirst supports efforts to increase the accessibility, affordability, safety and quality of health care throughout its market areas.

 Note: Designation as Blue Distinction Centers means these facilities’ overall experience and aggregate data met objective criteria established in collaboration with expert clinicians’ and leading professional organizations’ recommendations.
 Individual outcomes may vary.
 To find out which services are covered under your policy at any facilities, please call your local Blue Cross and/or Blue Shield Plan.